 How much money do I need to start?
 How much can I lose?
-Should I use an RRSP or a TFSA?
+How do I make my first stock purchase?
 Which brokerage is best?
 Some basic advice for first time stock buyers.

 Buying Your First Stock

 Buying your first stock can be a daunting prospect.
 If you are thinking of moving beyond the world of mutual funds and ETFs into the scary but rewarding world of individual stock ownership, here are some answers to a few of the questions that newbie investors often have.

 I feel the Wall Street machine does a poor job of warning investors about the full risks they face.
 This is completely understandable as most investment professionals have something to sell and it would not be good for business to scare off your customers with tales of gloom and doom.
 Fortunately, I am under no such constraints, so let me do my best to scare the living daylights out of you!